ricarosio/CoMMa/README.md

 The CoMMa Toolbox works on DEMs, obtained from multibeam echosounder data or other geophysical and optical instruments (e.g., Lidar, 3D seismic etc.).
 Datasets may be affected by artefacts that can hinder a correct delineation of the features of interest, for example, vessel motion-related artefacts.
 A degree of data preparation, such as cleaning the initial data to remove artefacts, could be advised to enhance the performance of both the delineation and characterisation tools.
-The CoMMa Toolbox includes five tools devoted to data preparation, that can be found within the sub-toolbox CoMMa_Auxiliaries.
+The CoMMa Toolbox includes five tools devoted to data preparation, that can be found within the sub-toolbox CoMMa’s Data Preparation.

 ## Local Topographic Position (LTP) derivatives